Effective Date: 01/25/2017

 Skyhook is a member of the Network Advertising Initiative (NAI) and complies with the NAI Code of Conduct, including its requirements as to transparency, notice and user control.
-In addition, as described below, Skyhook complies with the U.S. – E.U.
-Safe Harbor framework and the U.S. - Swiss Safe Harbor framework regarding the collection, use, and retention of personal data from EU member countries and Switzerland.
+In addition, as described in our Privacy Shield Notice, Skyhook complies with the EU-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union to the United States.

 Location Determination: Skyhook offers a software (SDK) and cloud-based (API) technology platform that may be used to calculate the approximate geographic location of a device.
 See http://www.skyhookwireless.com/products/precision-location.
 The Skyhook geolocation technology determines the location of a device by interfacing with Global Navigation Satellite Systems (such as GPS), utilizing the IP address of the device, and by scanning for nearby Wi-Fi access points and cell towers visible to the device.
 This information is then processed on the device or on Skyhook’s servers to calculate and return the approximate geolocation (i.e., latitude/longitude) of the device.